grafeas/kritis/tutorial.md

 EOF
 ```

-Then deploy the java-with-vuln pod with the whitelist in place:
+Then deploy the java-with-vulnz pod with the whitelist in place:

 ```shell
 cat <<EOF | kubectl apply -f - \